jackschnair/NewYorkHousing/README.md

 ## SMOTE (Not Used)

-Throughout the span of this project I have posted on the class discussion board with every milestone, often mentioning problems with my dataset.\
+Throughout the span of this project I have posted on the class discussion board with every milestone, often mentioning problems with my dataset.<br>
-When I switched to my current New York Housing dataset my problem became the small size of my dataset.\
+When I switched to my current New York Housing dataset my problem became the small size of my dataset.<br>
-It was suggested that I try SMOTE (Synthetic Minority Over-sampling Technique) to remedy the small size of the dataset.\
+It was suggested that I try SMOTE (Synthetic Minority Over-sampling Technique) to remedy the small size of the dataset.<br>
-I gave it a shot and even tired SMOTENC for my categorical data, but had poor results.\
+I gave it a shot and even tired SMOTENC for my categorical data, but had poor results.<br>
-I then thought about why this would be and realized that oversampling doesn't really make sense for a regression problem.\
+I then thought about why this would be and realized that oversampling doesn't really make sense for a regression problem.<br>
-The point of minority oversampling is to make up for a size disperity in a classification problem.\
+The point of minority oversampling is to make up for a size disperity in a classification problem.<br>
-Not only does it not make sense to do for regression, but it could actually overfit the data if the synthetic data is too similar to what is already there.\
+Not only does it not make sense to do for regression, but it could actually overfit the data if the synthetic data is too similar to what is already there.<br>
-Unfortunately I'm not sure there is a solution to a small dataset when doing a regression problem.\
+Unfortunately I'm not sure there is a solution to a small dataset when doing a regression problem.<br>
 The best bet is probably finding a more appropriate model or using feature engineering to improve performance.

 ## Model Results